rlautan/recras-wordpress-plugin/readme.md

 * starttime - only used for `programme`, determines the starting time of an arrangement.
 If not set, it will default to 12:00
 * showheader - only used for `programme`, determines if the header should be shown.
 Enabled by default, to disable use `false`, `0`, or `no` as value.

-Example: `[arrangement id="1" show="title"]` (quotation marks around parameters are optional) will show the title of the arrangement with ID 1.
+Example: `[recras-arrangement id="1" show="title"]` (quotation marks around parameters are optional) will show the title of the arrangement with ID 1.

 ### Contact forms
 Add the `[recras-contact]` shortcode anywhere on your site.
 The following parameters are supported: